losrobbos/react-native-guide/README.md

 So where do you store the f***** tokens in the frontend?

+Well, first of all, why do we actually needed to store tokens in the browser (e.g. in cookies or localstorage)?

+Mainly to preserve the token info on page refreshes.
+Because page refreshes clear our app state every time.
+And if we would store tokens in state only, we would lose the information and would need to login again after each page refresh.

-Well, because Apps don't have page refreshes, we never lose our state (just in case we really close the f*** app).
+Now, some good news...
+Apps don't have page refreshes.
+We never lose our state (just in case we really close the app).

-So we could simply put the token in state and as long as the app stays open (and the token is still valid / not expired), we will stay logged in.
+So a simple solution would be to simply put the token in state.
+And that's it.

+As long as the app stays open (and the token is still valid / not expired), we will stay logged in.

 But if we do not use cookies for exchanging the token anymore - how do we then receive the token from the API - and the other way round - how do we send our token to the API on each request?